 Once you have located the host, you will need to contact their DMCA agent.
 This information is required to be on the website in accordance with the statute, but it’s not always easy to find.

-Look for a “legal” section on the homepage.
+Look for the “legal” section on the homepage.
 There may also be mention of contact information throughout the terms of service or copyright policies.
 The email may also be listed in the “contact us” tab.

 If you cannot find it here, use a Whois database or other online tools to determine the website’s provider.
 If this still doesn’t turn up who to contact, try searching the DMCA designated agent directory.